etheleon/omics/README.md

 2. Install dependencies
     * Install Carton using `$ cpanm Carton`.
     * run `carton` in package’s root directory

+### R

+1. v3.1.1 is required

+2. Install dependencies using

 # BUG
 * pathways include node `pathway pathway.name    pathway` which isnt suppose to be inside